BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 **Fist of Justice:**

-This should never be played in m+ because having a AoE disorient is more useful.
+This should never be played in m+ because having a AoE disorient will be more useful in most scenarios.

 **Repentance:**